conshea/conshea.github.io/index.md

 ### Skills

-As it is only our second semester, my proficiency in programming skills is limited to:
+As it is only our second semester, my proficiency in programming skills are limited to:

 ```markdown
 # Programming Skills